azizi0000-zozo/toy_app/README.md

 # Toy App

-This is a rails project.
+This is a rails project!